 Uswitch services are provided at no cost to you, but we may receive a commission from the companies we refer you to.

-A great broadband deal isn't always the cheapest, the fastest, or the one with the most attractive extras — it's the deal that is right for you and your household.
-So by comparing deals, you can find an offer that suits your needs the most.
+The right broadband deal isn't always the cheapest, the fastest or the one with the most attractive extras.
+It's the deal that is best fit for you and your household.

-The best broadband deal is the best one for you.
-But as the needs of your household change over time, it's a good idea to keep checking if there's a better tariff available for how you use your internet now.
+The best broadband deal is the best one for your specific requirements.
+But as the needs of your household change over time, it's a good idea to keep checking if there's a better tariff to suit you.

 When you compare broadband offers for your household, you should consider:

-You can compare a wide range of broadband deals with Uswitch.com.
+You can compare a wide selection of broadband deals with Uswitch.com.
 Filter your postcode search results by speed, price and provider to help you make the most suitable choice.

 See our Uswitch guide for more info on how to switch broadband to a deal that's better for you.